 Unlike some towns, Kansas isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Kansas are a mix of both white- and blue-collar jobs.
 Overall, Kansas is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Kansas who work in office and administrative support (33.96%), sales jobs (7.55%), and food service (6.20%).

-Kansas is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Kansas doesn't have a public transportation system that people use for their commute.

 Kansas is an extremely ethnically-diverse town.
 The people who call Kansas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kansas residents report their race to be White, followed by Native American.
 Important ancestries of people in Kansas include English, German, Irish, Scottish, and Polish.